Trump chooses hardliners but talks softer on immigration

 During the campaign, Trump’s tough comments — including a vow to overturn President Barack Obama’s executive orders on immigration — have led to fears among immigrant advocates that he will end Obama’s Deferred Action for Childhood Arrivals (DACA) program.
 Hundreds of thousands of young immigrants have gained work permits and temporary protection from deportation under the 2012 program, which aides to Trump have said would be revisited.

 Others continue to press the immigrants’ case.
-Chicago Mayor Rahm Emmanuel presented Trump a letter Wednesday from 14 big city mayors urging him to keep the program intact.
+Chicago Mayor Rahm Emanuel presented Trump a letter Wednesday from 14 big city mayors urging him to keep the program intact.

 Though some immigrant advocates hope Trump’s words were an olive branch, others were skeptical.